SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 * What we might say about RFC 8888 congestion control

-## Considerations for end-to-end payload protection

- Things to remember in this section

-* Technical solution - support SFRAME

-* Human solution - require conformant RoQ middleboxes to bridge between RoQ and secure profiles (no RoQ=>AVP, no RoQ=>AVPF)

-## A QUIC/RTP/AVPF Offer Example
+# A QUIC/RTP/AVPF Offer Example

 **Editor's Note:** I still need to clean this example up, after discussion on the rest of the document.